rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/preinstalled-runtime.md

 `https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
 5. Go to the next step and click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
-You may analyse the corresponding [build logs](/developer-guide/tooling-automation/logging/build-logs/), which help debug failing builds.
+You may analyze the corresponding
+[build logs](/developer-guide/tooling-automation/logging/build-logs/), which helps in debugging failed builds.
+Please proceed to creation of package once the build is Complete.

 ## Creating the package